rubengrim/bevy_xpbd_interp/README.md

 [dependencies]
 bevy_xpbd_interp = "0.1.0"
 ```
-> Note: The released version of `bevy_xpbd` cannot be used with `bevy_xpbd_interp` since a value I need to access is private in the release.
+> Note: The released version of `bevy_xpbd` cannot be used with `bevy_xpbd_interp` since a value that needs to be accessed is private in the release.
 Use the main git branch instead with
 > `bevy_xpbd_3d = { git = "https://github.com/Jondolf/bevy_xpbd", branch = "main" }`
 >
 Then add `XPBDInterpolationPlugin` to your app: